G. Alice Woolverton, Ph.D.

 -

-In my paper in press, witnessing racism, high tolerance for distress, and feeling impacted by the social climate predicted more anti-racist behaviors in White young adults during the pandemic
+In a more recent paper, witnessing racism, high tolerance for distress, and feeling impacted by the social climate predicted more anti-racist behaviors in White young adults during the pandemic

 -